BeehiveNGO/Beehive/code_of_conduct.md

 # Code of Conduct

-Beehive expects it's members to respect the following code of conduct:
+Beehive expects its members to respect the following code of conduct:

 ## Our Pledge